jmattheus/vernemq_ssl_example/README.md

 # Explanation of the Certs and Config
 ## Certificate Authority
 A Certificate Authority (CA) in its simplest form is a certificate that is used to sign other certificates.
 A system can trust a CA and in doing so implicitly trusts certificates signed by the CA. As it's used in this example, a CA consists of a public portion, `ca.crt`, and a private key, `ca.key`.
 The public portion needs to be trusted by a system that intends to use certificates issued by the CA. The private key is only needed to sign/issue child certificates.

 In this example, `casetup.sh` creates multiple Certificate Authorities in an effort to make it clear which systems need to trust which certs.

 ## Broker Certificate
 The broker certificate is used to set up a basic SSL connection to the broker.
 In this example, we create a CA called `serverca.crt`.
-We then create a certificate and key for the broker named `server.crt` which is signed by `serverca.crt` and has a corresponding private key `server.key`.
+We then create a certificate and key for the broker named `server.crt` which is signed by `serverca.crt`/`serverca.key` and has a corresponding private key `server.key`.

 The certificate and the key are specified in the `vernemq.conf` file:
 ```